Facts about Victoria Woodhull

 Victoria Claflin Woodhull Biography

 Victorial Claflin Woodhull was a controversial activist, socialite, and political figure of the 19th century.
-She is best remembered now as the first woman to run for president of the United States.
+She is best remembered now as the first woman to run for president of the United States, in 1872 — forty-eight years before white women could vote in the U.S.

 Victoria Woodhull was married three times: to Dr. Canning Woodhull (from 1853 until their divorce on an unknown date; Victoria was 15 at the time of their marriage); to Colonel James Blood (1866 until their divorce in 1876), and to John Biddulph Martin (1883 until his death in 1901)… Victoria Woodhull was back in the news in June of 2016, when Hillary Clinton became the Democratic nominee for president — 144 years after Woodhull’s run.